 You’re invited to browse authors in the field of your choice.
 Some fields are a bit thin on SIP-able texts.
-The Wealth of Nations wasn’t that good for phrases, but Keynes’ Essays in Persuasion yielded “intensifying unemployment, inside opinion, internal price level” while Volume II of Hayek’s Law, Legislation and Liberty came up with the very nice “catallactic possibilities”.All Posts by Date · All Posts by Category
+The Wealth of Nations wasn’t that good for phrases, but Keynes’ Essays in Persuasion yielded “intensifying unemployment, inside opinion, internal price level” while Volume II of Hayek’s Law, Legislation and Liberty came up with the very nice “catallactic possibilities”.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader